History of the National Hockey League (1942–1967): Montreal Canadiens

-In three consecutive seasons between 1954 and 1956, the Red Wings faced the Canadiens in the Stanley Cup Finals.
+In three consecutive seasons between 1954 and 1956, the Red Wings faced the Canadiens in the Stanley Cup Final.
 Detroit won the first two match-ups, however, Montreal captured the 1956 Stanley Cup, ending one dynasty and starting another.
 Subsequently, the Canadiens won five consecutive championships between 1956 and 1960, a feat no other team has duplicated.

 In 1953, the Canadiens signed Jean Beliveau; a well-anticipated prospect in the NHL for years.
 Because his Quebec Senior Hockey League team, the Quebec Aces, matched any contract offer the Canadiens made, Beliveau repeatedly refused to turn professional with Montreal.
 Ultimately, Montreal bought the entire league outright, along with the rights to all players, and turned it professional.
 Beliveau finally signed with Montreal for $105,000 over five years and a $20,000 bonus, an unprecedented contract for a rookie.
 Playing for Montreal, Beliveau went on to win ten Stanley Cups.

 Led by Richard and Beliveau, the 1950s Canadiens had overwhelming offensive ability; to slow their offence the NHL amended its rules.
 To illustrate, the 1955–56 Canadiens frequently scored multiple goals during the same two-minute powerplay.
 In one game against Boston, during a penalty, Beliveau scored three goals in 44 seconds.
 For the following season, the league instituted a rule permitting a player serving a minor penalty to return to the ice when a goal was scored against his team.